k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 2. Populate the names of the Broadway flows.
 3. Save and deploy the Web Services.

-## Organizing Files In Filesystem
+## Organizing Files in Filesystem

 There is no limitation to how to organize the files in the filesystem interface.
 The only rule is that files setup should correspond to the flow's logic.

 The *Cataloging of Files - Demo* extension demonstrates various ways to organize the files.

-In the example of CSV files cataloging, all CSV files are located in one folder assuming each file represents a dataset, while the schema name is set to **main** in the respective **Get Metadata** flow.
+In the cataloging example of CSV files, all CSV files are located in one folder assuming each file represents a dataset, while the schema name is set to **main** in the respective **Get Metadata** flow.

 In the examples of JSON and XML files, the folders hierarchy is created: **main** folder represents the schema, then **contact** and **customer** folders represent datasets, while each one include its relevant sample data files.